-- RED II Methodology for the calculation of GHG emissions - the disaggregated default values for biomethane production.
+- the default values for greenhouse gas emissions savings from a range of compressed biomethane production systems; - the disaggregated default values for biomethane production.
 Where biomethane is compressed for use as a transport fuel, a value of 4.6 gCO2eq/MJ biomethane shall be added to these disaggregated default values.